heyad/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
+# Reproducible Research: Peer Assessment 1 (Final Submission)

 This work is part of the 1st Peer Assessment for the Reproducible Research Course.
 The first step in this work is to obtain the data set  [Activity Monitoring Data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip)

 ## Loading and preprocessing the data

-For this part of the assignment the code below does the following:
+For this part of the assignment the code below does the followings:
 - Load data in R and define the appropriate classes for each field in the data set
 - Obtain  the column names (colNames), number of rows in the data set (numberofRows)
 - Print numberofRows and colNames